gracetian6/mcmc/README.md

 ## Usage

 The executable `sample_colorings` will be contained in the `bin` directory after compilation.
-Navigate there, and run `./bin/sample_colorings NUM_VERTICES NUM_COLORS DEGREE`.
+From the project root directory, run e.g. `./bin/sample_colorings --num_vertices 8 --num_colors 5 --degree 3 --num_steps 1000`.

 ## Credits